Septic Systems

 The Board of Health sends a certified notice that the matter has been declared a nuisance or code violation.
 An inspection is conducted 30 days after receipt of the notice, and if the matter is not corrected, it is referred to the Clermont County Prosecutor’s Office to take legal action against the homeowner.

-Clermont County Public Health may be willing to accommodate various time frames given the seriousness of the nuisance or violation, the level of cooperation of the homeowner, the time of year, or the cost of the repair; however, this is looked at on a case by case basis with input from the field staff.
+Clermont County Public Health may be willing to accommodate various timeframes given the seriousness of the nuisance or violation, the level of cooperation of the homeowner, the time of year, or the cost of the repair; however, this is looked at on a case-by-case basis with input from the field staff.